Don Feidner

 Frying pan - foldable

-Olive oil in plastic bottle
+Olive oil in small plastic bottle

 Dried soup packages - noodle soup, etc.